This course is obligatory for students of the MSc Industrial Ecology (joint degree TU Delft and Leiden University).

 DEFINE and refine research questions for the analysis.

-transparently REPORT on the findings in an article.
+transparently REPORT on the findings.

 DEMONSTRATE analytical thinking and critical thinking.

 You will find the timetables for all courses and degree programmes of Leiden University in the tool MyTimetable (login).
 Any teaching activities that you have sucessfully registered for in MyStudyMap will automatically be displayed in MyTimeTable.
 Any timetables that you add manually, will be saved and automatically displayed the next time you sign in.